home-assistant/home-assistant.io/source/_integrations/google_assistant_sdk.markdown

   - Someone is at the front door
   - Smoke detected in the master bedroom
   - Water leak detected in the master bathroom
 - Playback Google Assistant audio response for any query on any media player.
-Examples
+Examples:
   - Tell me a joke
   - Say the ABC
   - Sing happy birthday